 An e-mail notice about the reapplication procedure for students filing

-(FAFSA) using FAFSA ON THE WEB (FOTW) has been sent to your
+(FAFSA) using FAFSA ON THE WEB (FOTW) normally is sent to your

-As soon as possible after January 1, 2015, and after completing the FAFSA on the Web Worksheet, please go to the website, http://www.fafsa.ed.gov/ to apply for the above-mentioned financial aid programs.
-An on-line tutorial is available at http://www.finaid.ucsb.edu/FAFSAsimplification that could provide assistance in answering questions you may have when completing the application.
+As soon as possible after October 1, 2016, and after completing the FAFSA on the Web Worksheet, please go to the website, http://www.fafsa.ed.gov/ to apply for the above-mentioned financial aid programs.

 If you are applying for financial assistance and did not receive the email notice about the renewal FAFSA process, you may complete an application by going to the website address of http://www.fafsa.ed.gov/ and complete the "FAFSA on the Web."

-If you are selected for verification (30% of all applicants will be), your award notice will be delayed as additional forms and 2014 Federal Income Tax Return Transcripts are required from the student (and parent for dependent students) for the verification process.
-Your individual award notice process will not begin if you are selected for verification until the financial aid office receives the completed and signed Verification Form, Additional Financial Information Worksheet and signed 2014 IRS Federal Income Tax Return Transcripts and W2s from you and your parents if you are a dependent student.
-Students whose families experience a loss of income in calendar year 2015 as compared to 2014 may wish to contact a Financial Aid Officer for information on how to proceed.
+If you are selected for verification (approximately 30% of all applicants will be), your award notice will be delayed as additional forms and 2015 Federal Income Tax Return Transcripts are required from the student (and parent for dependent students) for the verification process.
+Your individual award notice process will not begin if you are selected for verification until the financial aid office receives all requested documentation from you and your parents if you are a dependent student.
+Students whose families experience an involuntary loss of income in calendar year 2017 as compared to 2015 may wish to contact a Financial Aid Officer for information on how to proceed.

 If your parents used the Federal Direct Parent PLUS Loan last year a new application should be completed requesting the amount needed for this upcoming year.
 If you did not use the Federal PLUS Loan or Private Loans last year and intend to use either the PLUS or Private Loans, you will need to do a new application.
-Please be sure to apply approximately 90 days prior to the summer start date to both avoid multiple credit checks to your credit history and allow timely processing of these loans for the upcoming term fee payments.
+Please be sure to apply no sooner than approximately 180 days prior to the first disbursement date of the year to both avoid multiple credit checks and/or applications to your credit history and allow timely processing of these loans for the upcoming term fee payments.

-To complete the electronic Master Promissory Notes (eMPN) for both the Federal Direct Student or Parent PLUS loan, please apply online at: https://studentloans.gov
+To complete the electronic Master Promissory Notes (eMPN) for either the Federal Direct Student or Parent PLUS loan, please apply online at: https://studentloans.gov